fahadsaleem020/chakra-editor-components/README.md

-# components for retap editor
+# components for chakra editor